Pinegrow/pg-nuxtui/README.md

 ### Icons

-- [TailwindCSS Icons](https://github.com/egoist/tailwindcss-icons) - We use only the default Heroicons.
+- [Nuxt Icon](https://github.com/nuxt/icon) - We use only the default Heroicons.
 For all other icon sets, we utilize them via UnoCSS Preset Icons, using the UnoCSS format for icon names, e.g., `i-mdi-home`.
 - [UnoCSS Preset Icons](https://github.com/unocss/unocss/tree/main/packages/preset-icons/) - use over 100,000 open-source [Iconify](https://iconify.design/) icons.
 Uses the **unocss** format for icon names, for example, `i-mdi-home`.

 ### Modules/Plugins